-Prerequisites: MATH 098/TECH 098 or MATH 099/ TECH 099 or MATH 087/097 with a grade of C or better.
+Prerequisites: MATH 098/TECH 098 or MATH 099/TECH 099 or MATH 087/097 with a grade of C or better.

-PHYS&115 W 5 credits GENERAL PHYS II W/LAB NSL
+PHYS& 115 W 5.00 credits General Phys II w/Lab NSL

-thermodynamics Incorporates both and including student electromagnetism, active investigations of temperature, heat and thermal energy, entropy, the properties of simple electric and magnetic fields, and simple AC and DC circuits.
+Incorporates both thermodynamics and student electromagnetism. includina active investigations of temperature, heat and thermal energy, entropy, the properties of simple electric and magnetic fields, and simple AC and DC circuits.
 Classroom activities help students connect the nature and role of fundamental principles in physics with real everyday operations of those principles.
 Students learn operation and use of contemporary instrumentation in lab investigations.

-(Formerly known as PHYS 102) Prerequisites: PHYS& 114 or Instructor Permission.
+Prerequisites: PHYS& 114 or Instructor Permission.

-PHYS&116 Sp 5 credits GENERAL PHYS III W/LAB NSL
+PHYS& 116 Sp 5.00 credits General Phys III w/Lab NSL

 Emphasizes the scientific development of fundamental principles through active student investigations of mechanical and electromagnetic waves, geometrical and physical optics, special relativity, particles, waves, the quantum theory of the atom, the physics of the nucleus, and elementary particle theory as time permits.
-(Formerly known as PHYS 103)

 Prerequisite: PHYS& 115 (was PHYS 102) or instructor permission.

-PHYS&221 F 5 credits ENGR PHYSICS I W/LAB NSL
+PHYS& 221 F 5.00 credits Engr Physics I w/Lab NSL

 Provides the first quarter of a three-quarter calculusbased physics sequence for majors in the physical sciences, engineering, or mathematics.
 The Principles of Newtonian Mechanics are introduced, progressing through kinematics, then dynamics, with applications to problems involving particle and rigid body motion.
 Small groups carry out supporting lab investigations that further clarify and apply these fundamental principles.
 Use of elementary calculus gradually increases during the quarter.
-This is the first course in fundamental university transfer course sequence for science, engineering, or mathematics students.